arvera/blog/_posts/2019-02-27-adding_adds.md

 tag: adsense jekyll
 categories: jekyll
 ---

-To add add [Google AdSense](Google AdSense - Make Money Online through Website Monetization https://www.google.com/adsense/start/) to a jekyll blog I found this post from [My Cyber Universe](https://mycyberuniverse.com/add-google-adsense-to-a-jekyll-website.html) was helpful but it lack of details.
+To add [Google AdSense](Google AdSense - Make Money Online through Website Monetization https://www.google.com/adsense/start/) to a jekyll blog I found this post from [My Cyber Universe](https://mycyberuniverse.com/add-google-adsense-to-a-jekyll-website.html) was helpful but it lack of details, that I will provide here.

+As you do this process *do* consider reading [13 Reasons Why Blog Ads Suck for Monetizing Your Site (And What to Do Instead](https://smartblogger.com/blog-ads/).
+And if you still want to do it, consider having a steady number of visits or google will consider you in violation of their policies and will revoke your adsense account.
+You can read the quality guidelines to help create better content for your blog.
+[AdSense quality guidelines](https://support.google.com/webmasters/topic/6001971?hl=en&ref_topic=6001981)

 # So here are the neaty greaty details
 1. Create the account with [Google AdSense](Google AdSense - Make Money Online through Website Monetization